hyprwm/hyprland-wiki/content/configuring/core/binds/globals.md

 > [!WARNING]
 > This works flawlessly with all native Wayland applications.
 > However, Xwayland is a bit wonky.
-> Make sure that what you're passing is a "global Xorg keybind," otherwise passing from a different Xwayland app may not work.
+> Make sure that what you're passing is a "global Xorg keybind", otherwise passing from a different Xwayland app may not work.

 ### D-Bus global shortcuts

->[!NOTE]
+> [!NOTE]
 > This function will _only_ work with [XDPH](../../../../hypr-ecosystem/user/xdg-desktop-portal-hyprland).

 Some applications may already support the GlobalShortcuts portal in xdg-desktop-portal.